richard875/MailyBackend/readme.md

 ---

 ### This is the backend project for Maily.
-Currently, the client software is a macOS application and an Apple Mail extension powered by Swift and MailKit.
+Currently, the client software is a macOS application and an Apple Mail extension powered by SwiftUI and MailKit.

 ### Go Air